How can I encrypt backups before I upload them?

 Restoring an encrypted backup

 A backup is there to be able to restore your site in case of an emergency.
 Our BackWPup Pro Restore feature can restore both encrypted and unencrypted backups.
 Simply follow our BackWPup Restore instructions.
-The only difference for you as a user is that you will be asked for the private RSA key for backups encrypted using the asymmetric method.

 Decrypting a backup